Universally Robust Quantum Control

 Leveraging randomization to increase robustness in quantum processes is routinely done in the context of quantum computing, particularly by tools like dynamical decoupling \cite{zanardi1999,lidar2014review}, dynamically corrected gates \cite{khodjasteh2009,khodjasteh2012,Buterakos2021} and randomized compiling \cite{wallman2016}.
 Our work shows that, for general quantum systems, it is possible to translate this connection into a requirement on a single object, the superoperator $\tilde{M}_0$, leading to robustness to any perturbation to first order.
 As we show in the following, this allows us to set up a quantum optimal control problem to find evolutions that reach a predefined target while at the same time remain robust to arbitrary perturbations.

 {\bf \emph{Optimal control.--}}We now demonstrate how URC can be naturally leveraged in numerical optimizations.
 A generic quantum optimal control (QOC) approach considers a series of control parameters, $\{\phi_k\}$, which determine the time dependence of $H_0(t)$ and aims to maximize the fidelity between a target process $U_{\mathrm{target}}$ and the actual (ideal) evolution operator $U_0(t_f,0)$ by minimizing a cost functional $J_0 \!=\!
 1 - F_U(U_{\mathrm{target}},U_0(t_f,0))$ with respect to $\{\phi_k\}$.
 Additionally, robust QOC usually aims at achieving resilience to perturbations characterized by a known operator $V$.
 For this task, one can concurrently minimize the fidelity susceptibility given by the control functional $J_V \!=\! \frac{1}{d}||\overline{V}_0||^2$ (see for instance \cite{kosut2022,khodjasteh2012}).
 Our proposed approach of universally robust QOC instead aims at achieving robustness to an \textit{unknown} error operator $V$.
-This can be achieved by instead minimizing the functional $J_{\mathrm{U}} = \frac{1}{d}||\tilde{M}_0||^2$\footnote{In the examples, we use the built-in Broyden–Fletcher–Goldfarb–Shanno algorithm of Scipy 1.11 in Python 3, to perform this minimization numerically.
+This can be achieved by instead minimizing the functional $J_{\mathrm{U}} = \frac{1}{d}||\tilde{M}_0||^2$~\footnote{In the numerical examples, we use the built-in optimization algorithms of SciPy 1.11 in Python 3.
+For the single-stage optimization, we resort to the Broyden–Fletcher–Goldfarb–Shanno (L-BGGS-B) algorithm, while for the two-qubit case we implement the Sequential Least Squares Programming (SLSQP) which allows for nonlinear constraints.
 For the system sizes considered, we found that this numerical computation of the gradient did not significantly affect the optimization time.
-However, an analytical expression for the gradient of $J_{\text{U}}$ is shown in the Supplementary Material \cite{SupMat}.}.
+However, an analytical expression for the gradient of $J_{\text{U}}$ is shown in the Supplementary Material~\cite{SupMat}.}.

 We begin with the simple case of a single qubit with restricted controls with Hamiltonian